G2P-Connect/specs/docs/Home.md

 2. All currency codes represented in ISO 4217 format

 ## Acknowledgments
-Greatful for below organization, individuals for their contributions and/or influencing the G2P Connect standards:
+Greatful for below organization, individuals for their contributions and/or influencing the G2P Connect standards.
+This is currently in Work In Progress.
+Completel list of acknowledgements shall be listed as part of the draft release shorlty.
-1.